SharePoint/sp-dev-provisioning-templates/system/pages/CanProvisionPreReqsFooter.md

-Please satisfy all the pre-requirements and try again.
+Please address the findings and try again.